exercism/docs/anatomy/tracks/configlet.md

 ## Linting

-The primary function of configlet is to do _linting_: checking if a track is properly configured.
-If this is not the case, the track won't work properly (or at all).
+The primary function of configlet is to do _linting_: checking if a track's configuration files are properly structured - both syntactically and semantically.
+Misconfigured tracks may not sync correctly, may look wrong on the website, or may present a suboptimal user experience, so configlet's guards play an important part in maintaining the integrity of Exercism.
 The full list of rules that are checked by the linter can be found [here](https://github.com/exercism/canonical-data-syncer/blob/master/linting.md).

 ## Usage